Cabin Crew Training Europe – EASA Cabin Crew Attestation (CCA)

 In some countries, the training is performed in the country language.
 This is the case in France for example.
 But most of CCTO’s perform this training in English.

-This conversion training can last several weeks depending on the airline.
-This is why it is important to choose a serious initial training organisation!
+This training can last several weeks, depending on the airline.

-This is why European companies recruit our trainees.
+This professional approach is why European airlines regularly recruit our trainees.